DimeZilla/terminus-env-extend/README.md

 # TERMINUS MYSQL

-A terminus plugin that will run locally run mysql commands on your site environments databases.
+A terminus plugin that will locally run mysql commands on your site environments databases.

 ## Requirments